 Try to keep your hands relaxed as they arc from your hipline up toward your chest, and focus on pulling your elbows back instead of pumping your arms forward.

-Your arm swing also naturally varies during your run in line with your pace reasons to run a marathon hill, for instance, your swing should be greater than when you’re on flat ground – especially the elbow-back section of the motion.
+How to improve your finishing kick pace Depending on the terrain, it can help with everything from your hill, for instance, your swing should be greater than when you’re on flat ground – especially the elbow-back section of the motion.
 'This creates a greater stretch reflex in the shoulder and helps you to drive your arms and legs forward,' says Gaudette.

 Exercises to improve your running arm swing

-upper back muscles running form, be careful not to force anything – the movement should feel natural.
+Hold your upper right arm with your left hand to deepen the stretch running form, be careful not to force anything – the movement should feel natural.
 Berdan advises runners to focus on a tall, upright posture and their arm swing for one or two minutes at every fifth minute during a run, so it’s a consistent but not constant thought.

 Berdan and Gaudette recommend the following three moves to help your improve your running arm swing by increasing your strength and flexibility.